Project Title: Impact of changes in the food environment on food and drink purchasing using large-scale secondary data

 To apply for this studentship, applicants should submit an application for research degree study in the Faculty of Public Health & Policy, via the LSHTM application portal.
 Under the ‘Funding Section’ of the application form please clearly state ‘Bloomsbury PhD Studentship’.
 Instead of uploading a research proposal please upload a one-page cover document stating that you are applying for this project, and outlining why you are a suitable candidate for the PhD.

-The deadline for applications is Monday 8 April 2019.
+The deadline for applications is Tuesday 30 April 2019 (previous deadline extended).

 Incomplete applications will not be considered for this studentship.